 Notes: The figures illustrate the average fraction of manufacturing (panel A), service (panel B), finance, insurance, and real estate (panel C), and agriculture and mining firms (panel D) by firm employment.
-For these figures we choose the optimal bandwidth and bin size to the left and the right of the 50 employee cutoff based on the methods described in Calonico et al. (2015).
-The lines are fitted fourth order polynomials.
+For these figures we choose the optimal bin size to the left and the right of the 50 employee cutoff based on the methods described in Calonico et al. (2015).
+The lines are fitted linear regressions.
 The graphs are based on the UK Quarterly Capital Expenditure Survey (QCES).